mironable/sentiment-analysis/README.md

 # Sentiment analysis project

-This repository contains code and associated files for building and deploying a sentiment analysis classifier as a web app using AWS SageMaker.
+This repository contains a notebook and Python files that build up a simple web app which interacts with a deployed recurrent neural network (RNN) performing sentiment analysis on movie reviews using AWS SageMaker.

 This project was submitted in partial fulfillment of the requirements for the Udacity Machine Learning Nanodegree.

 **1. Jupyter notebook:**